 Encourage them on a daily basis with phrases such as "Thank you for helping me", "You should be proud of yourself"...
 Don't hesitate to repeat motivating phrases to them, which you can also hang up in their bedroom if they wish.

-3. Support them
+3. Support them in this journey

 When a challenge arises, don't make fun of their fears.
 Try to reassure him or her and minimize the situation if possible.
 If you move or change teachers, emphasize each positive point.
 It is important to have a calm and reassuring attitude.

-4. Help him/her to fall asleep
+4. Help them to fall asleep calmly

-Fatigue is a source of stress.
+Fatigue is a source of worry.
 A ritual before going to bed is a sign of a good night's sleep.
 Don't change your habits and opt for the famous "brushing your teeth, cuddle, bedtime story, kissing your parents and going to sleep".